bassdman/vue-feature-toggle/README.md

 Vue-Feature-Toggle v.
 1.x.x-alpha implements the [feature-toggle-api](https://www.npmjs.com/package/feature-toggle-api).

-The usage doesn't change at all and you have ways more possibilities in comparison to version 0.2.1.
+Some parameters changed in comparison to version 0.2.1.
+You can find the differences [here](https://github.com/bassdman/feature-toggle-api#version-changes):
-If you find some bugs, please contact me.

-If you want a stable version, use v.
-0.2.1 instead (which doesn't use the feature-toggle-api).

 ## Install